cloudsoft/brooklyn-tosca/README.md

 * use pre-existing ES server / allow use of A4C to create into the ES

-### Then
+### Long-term Brooklyn Items

+* OtherEntityMachineLocation

-* Brooklyn support uploading CSAR files
+* Brooklyn support uploading ZIPs, and references in them

+### Long-term TOSCA Support

-* Implementation artifacts and others in local bundles
+* Brooklyn find implementation artifacts as artifacts declared in CSAR

 * Icons and Tags

 * Publish sensors as attributes

-* Get inputs and attributes
+* Support inputs, and `get_input` and `get_attribute` syntax

 * Deal with reqs/relationships properly (not the host cheat)